mbruel/ClementineRemote/README.md

 <img width="200" src="https://raw.githubusercontent.com/mbruel/ClementineRemote/main/pics/ClementineRemote_Playlist.png" alt="ClementineRemote on Debian"/> <img width="200" src="https://raw.githubusercontent.com/mbruel/ClementineRemote/main/pics/ClementineRemote_Files.png" alt="ClementineRemote on iPhone SE"/> <img width="200" src="https://raw.githubusercontent.com/mbruel/ClementineRemote/main/pics/ClementineRemote_Library.png" alt="ClementineRemote on iPhone SE"/> <img width="200" src="https://raw.githubusercontent.com/mbruel/ClementineRemote/main/pics/ClementineRemote_Radio.png" alt="ClementineRemote on iPhone SE"/><br/>

 ## Features
+### Player
+- start Previous track (the one from the Active Playlist, you may be looking another one)
+- start Next track (the one from the Active Playlist, you may be looking another one)
+- Play/Pause or Stop current track
+- change the volume
+- jump to current Track (from whatever Menu or Playlist)
+- change the position in the playing track
+- change the reapeat mode
+- change the shuffle mode
+- download the playing track

 ### Playlist Menu
 From the header Menu:
 - Change Playlist (from those opened in Clementine on the server)